zivaharoni/gradual-learning-rnn/README.md

 The results from the paper were obtained by the pytorch implementation as given in
 > zivaharoni/gradual-learning-rnn/pytorch.

-We also present also a tensorflow implementation even though that it it is siginificantly slower.
+We also present also a tensorflow implementation even though that it it is significantly slower.

 The pytorch implementation achieves language modeling state-of-the-art results on the Penn Treebank and WikiText-2 corpuses.

-Preprint 2018

 ## Requirements